konnectors/cozy-konnector-maif/README.md

 This command will register your konnector as an OAuth application to the cozy-stack.
 By default, the cozy-stack is supposed to be located in http://cozy.tools:8080.
-If this is not your case, just update the COZY_URL field in [./data/env.js].
+If this is not your case, just update the COZY_URL field in [./konnector-dev-config.json].

 After that, your konnector is running but should not work since you did not specify any credentials to the target service.
-You can do this in a [./data/env_fields.json] (you have [./data/env_fields.json.template] available as a template)
+You can do this in [./konnector-dev-config.json] in the fields attribute

 Now run `yarn dev` one more time, it should be ok.

-The files are saved in the root directory of your cozy by default.

 ### How does the cozy-stack run the connector ?